 What are the advantages?
 It allows to increase the overall security of the building.

-CasaMia is the complete program developed by Tep to redevelop condominiums, through energy efficiency measures and seismic consolidation.
+CasaMia is the complete program to redevelop condominiums, through energy efficiency measures and seismic consolidation.
 The solution is self-financed with guaranteed savings on consumption and with the certified tax credit to access Superbonus, Ecobonus and Sismabonus.
 All this also increasing the comfort of the building and the well-being of those who live there.